Lelio-Brun/Obelisk/README.md

 - `-backnaur` : [backnaur]

 ### OPAM
-If you use [OPAM], just type:
+If you use [OPAM], simply type:
 ```
 opam install obelisk
 ```

 ### Manual installation
-Just `git clone` to clone the **Obelisk** repository, then type:
+`git clone` to clone the **Obelisk** repository, then type:
 ```
 dune build
 ```

 This will provide you with an executable which you can feed _.mly_ files with: `dune exec src/main.exe -- <options> <file.mly>`.

-If you want to install obelisk, you can type:
+If you want to install Obelisk, you can type:
 ```
 dune install [--prefix <the destination directory>]
 ```